Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Methods

 \subsection{Estimating Black Hole Mass}

-\BEAGLE-AGN provides a posterior of the accretion luminosity assuming a 10\% covering fraction of the NLR, which we assume to approximate the bolometric luminosity ($log_{10}(L_{acc}) \approx log_{10}(L_{bol})$).
+\BEAGLE-AGN provides a posterior of the accretion luminosity assuming a 10\% covering fraction, i.e. the fraction of 4$\pi$ steradians covered by the NLR gas, as seen from the accretion disk, which we assume to approximate the bolometric luminosity (log$_{10}$(L$_{acc}$) $\approx$ log$_{10}$(L$_{bol}$)) from the central engine.
+We note that this covering fraction is degenerate with the accretion luminosity and imposes a systematic uncertainty on the absolute AGN luminosity tied to the assumed covering fraction, which is not constrained by our data alone.

 Under this assumption, we estimate the black hole mass (M$_{BH}$) using the definition of the Eddington ratio as follows:

 Using the accretion luminosity from \BEAGLE-AGN and Equation~\ref{eq:M_BH}, we estimate black hole masses for a range of Eddington ratios: 0.1, 0.5, and 1, described in \S 4.3.
-These masses allow us to explore the co-evolution of the black hole and stellar components via the BH-to-stellar mass relation and to compare GHZ2 with other high-redshift AGN in the literature.
+These masses allow exploration of the co-evolution of the black hole and stellar components via the BH-to-stellar mass relation and to comparison of GHZ2 with other high-redshift AGN in the literature.

 However, this conversion is highly uncertain.
 For example, our observational constraints on the accretion luminosity come solely from our detected emission lines, which only probe the portion of the spectrum at high enough energies to allow ionization \citep[see~Fig.~1;][]{vidal_garcia_2024}.
 The extrapolation to bolometric luminosity is thus heavily dependent on the slope of the accretion disk emission (assumed to be $\alpha$ = $-$1.7 in our work).
-We approximate the amplitude of this uncertainty by exploring the \citet{Kuboto_agn_models_2019} AGN spectral energy distribution models, finding there is a scatter of $\sim$0.7 dex in the ratio of the number of ionizing photons to the bolometric luminosity.
+We approximate the amplitude of this uncertainty by exploring the \citet{Kuboto_agn_models_2019} AGN spectral energy distribution models, finding there to be a scatter of $\sim$0.7 dex in the ratio of the number of ionizing photons to the bolometric luminosity.
+We explore and quantify the uncertainty of fixing $\alpha$ = $-$1.7 in Section 4.3.
 Better constraints on the black hole mass can be obtained via future modeling including the continuum luminosity, and future higher-resolution spectroscopy which could potentially detect broad permitted lines, for an independent kinematic tracer.